 How Pure is Your Magnesium Chloride?

 Whenever a new batch of our magnesium chloride is released, it is lab tested to check for petrochemicals, pathogens, agricultural runoff and heavy metals that might be harmful.
-Our magnesium chloride always tests clean enough that it could be orally consumed, although the intended use is topical.
+Our magnesium chloride always tests and is certified clean.

 Will Magnesium Chloride Irritate My Skin?

 Magnesium chloride is healing and purifies the skin, but may sting if you have skin that is sensitive, irritated or broken.